-- Album Songs recorded during this session officially appear on the Red Rose Speedway Official album.
+- Album Songs recorded during this session officially appear on the Red Rose Speedway LP.

 - Olympic Sound Studios, London

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

 The recording of Wings’ second album, “Red Rose Speedway“, began on March 19, 1972, at Olympic Studios.
 This was the studio to go to work with engineer/producer Glyn Johns.
 Paul McCartney had previously worked with Glyn Johns during the “Get Back / Let It Be” sessions back in 1969.

 The collaboration with Glyn Johns wouldn’t last long, as Glyn left the sessions after only a few weeks due to disagreements with Paul.

 […] Beginning on 19 March, sessions were held at Olympic Studios in London, after which recording continued sporadically throughout the year.
 Glyn Johns was invited to produce the Olympic sessions, but left after only a few weeks due to disagreements with McCartney.
 At the start of the sessions McCartney asked Johns to not think of him as Paul McCartney but rather just as “the bass player in the band” but then wasn’t receptive to Johns’ input.
 Johns was also unimpressed with the quality of the material, reading the newspaper in the control room while the band smoked marijuana and jammed aimlessly in the studio. […]